imgcoder/imagetoggle/README.md

 ## Web browser status
 The extension is available for Chome / Chromium, but it does not work in Firefox or Edge.

+## Background images
+By default, the right-click "Show image" option is not available for background images, but it can be enabled in the settings of Image Toggle.
+If enabled, placeholder items are added to the web page with \[BG\] as (alt) text.
+After right-clicking on the placeholder item and choosing Show image, it will attempt to load the background image.

 ## Loading the Image Toggle extension
 - On the extensions page, enabled Developer mode
 - Click "Load unpacked"